IDMiller2020/student-workbook/src/reflections/wk2/quiz2.md

 ```
 <!-- enter you answer in the space below -->
 ```
+Final Expression, you would add i++ to increas i by one on every iteration.
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+DOM stands for Documnet Objec Model and "document" is the first file accessed to render the DOM.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Undefined, Boolean, Number, String, Bigint, Symbol, Object, Function, and Null.
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+Prameters are part of the function declaration and parameters are part of the function call.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+A primitive is data that is not an object and has no methods.
+Primitives are immutable. <br>
+Reference values are objects.
 ```